jonboiser/vue-tdd-hacksession/README.md

 ## Instructions

+Clone the repo.
+Install dependencies with `npm install` or `yarn install`.

 Go to `test/unit/specs/LoginPage.spec.js` to see the test file.
 The source file is in `src/components/LoginPage.vue`.
 Some of the boilerplate has already been written for you.

 Start the test runner with `npm run unit:watch`, which starts Karma/Mocha in a continuous watch mode.